aimfeld/ZendDiCompiler/README.md

 }
 ```

-DiWrapper automatically injects `DiWrapper\DiFactory` as a default shared instance.
+DiWrapper automatically injects `DiWrapper\DiFactory` as a _default shared instance_.
 So
 we can just use it to create `RuntimeA` objects in `ServiceD`. `RuntimeA`'s dependencies (the `Config` default shared instance
 and `ServiceA`) are injected automatically, so you only need to provide the runtime parameters: